adacalypse/modern-times-ADA/index.md

 {% include_relative figs/map_tech.html %}

+For example, the USA has a high mutual information coefficient for the technologies considered.
+Put simply, USA's cinema industry (hollywood) is highly reactive when it comes to the introduction of real life technologies.
-But what about the feelings towards theses technological advancement and their impact on society?
-To discover this, we made a sentiment analysis of …
+Now, what about the feelings towards theses technological advancement and their impact on society?
+To discover this, we made a sentiment analysis of … (Amine)

 # References